DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/08-05 Narrative Tasks.md

 #### This Portion of the Task

 - Create 3 dialogue interaction that will play after the player clears this room.
-- The person Allister talks to in this interaction doesn't matter too much, but I'll say to write interactions for
+- The person Allister talks to in this interaction doesn't matter too much, but I'll say to write interactions for the characters who have mostly completed portraits:
 	- Magnus

-###
+	- Aristide
+	- Tarun

+### The Questions at the Start of the Game